HoszuAndreiAlexandru/FallingSand/README.md

 # FallingSand
-A simple falling sand simulation in C++.
+A simple falling sand simulation in C++ with SFML for rendering.